Yucca Removal Cost in Australia: What Affects the Price

 Root System Spread

 The visible plant is only part of the job.
 A yucca that has been growing for 20-30 years has roots extending well beyond the drip line.
-The root crown, where the trunk meets the root system, is the thickest and most difficult section to remove.
-Grinding or excavating the root crown to a depth of 200-300mm below ground is essential to prevent regrowth.
+The root ball is a dense mass of fibres and roots that intertwine underground.
+Grinding or excavating the root ball to a depth of 200-350mm below ground is essential to prevent regrowth.

 Access to the Site

 If the yucca is in an open front yard with truck access, removal is straightforward.
-If it is in a tight backyard behind a narrow side gate, on a steep slope, or wedged between a fence and a retaining wall, the job takes longer.
+If it is in a tight backyard behind a narrow side gate, on a steep slope, wedged between a fence and a retaining wall, or near a swimming pool, the job takes longer.
 Tight access work may require smaller equipment or hand extraction, which adds labour time.

 Proximity to Structures

 Yuccas planted next to fences, retaining walls, driveways, or buildings require more careful work.
-I extract roots carefully so the fences, walls or pipes alongside the yucca stay intact.
-This is slower than working in open ground and may involve hand-digging sections near walls and pipes.
+Stump extraction in these areas is slower than working in open ground and may involve hand-digging sections near walls and pipes, with the risk of potential damage to structures.

 Disposal Volume